nikola310/Legal-Informatics/README.md

 - out_training.csv
 - out_test.csv

-After running classification.py which results for both Naive Bayes and SVM will be generated into json files.
+After running classification.py results for both Naive Bayes and SVM will be generated into json files.

 ## Ontology: